ngs-doo/dsl-compiler-client/README.md

 ## Command line tool for interaction with DSL Platform

-DSL Platform is compiler from Domain Specification Language to various target languages, such as Java, C#, Scala.
+DSL Platform is compiler from Domain Specification Language to various target languages, such as Java, C#, Scala, PHP.
 It also supports automated database migrations for Postgres and Oracle.

 It's premise is to use Invasive software composition to write better software.
-By focusing on rich modeling supported on top of Object-relational databases development can be improved by automating creation and maintainence of various boilerplate found in today software development.
+By focusing on rich modeling supported on top of Object-relational databases development can be improved by automating creation and maintenance of various boilerplate found in today software development.

 ###How it works